UnitTestBot/UTBotJava/docs/Fuzzing Platform.md

 }
 ```

+The fuzzer gets the list of types,
-Fuzzer accepts list of types which can be provided in different formats: string, object or Class<*> in Java.
-Then seed
+which can be provided in different formats: as a string, an object, or a Class<*> in Java.
-generator accepts these types and produces seeds which are used as base objects for value generation and mutations.
+The seed generator accepts these types and produces seeds.
+The seeds are base objects for value generation and mutations.

-Fuzzing logic about how to choose, combine and mutate values from seed set is only fuzzing responsibility.
-API should not provide such abilities except general fuzzing configuring.
+It is the fuzzer, which is responsible for choosing, combining and mutating values from the seed set.
+The fuzzer API should not provide access to the inner fuzzing logic.
+Only general configuration is available.

 ## Parameters